Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Is SuperDeck a Stain or Deck Paint?
 Sherwin-Williams Deck Paint Explained

-Many people searching for Sherwin Williams deck paint end up looking at SuperDeck — and for good reason.
-The line blurs the line between stain and paint depending on which product you choose.
+Many people searching for Sherwin-Williams deck paint end up looking at SuperDeck, and for good reason — the line blurs the boundary between stain and paint depending on which product you choose.
+SuperDeck Solid Color Stain is technically a stain, but it behaves like a deck paint, providing full opaque coverage that hides wood grain completely.
+Sherwin-Williams also makes true deck coating/paint products beyond the stain line:

 Product Type Best Use